findlogan/Ansible/README.md

 > Note: Currently all of these scripts will run on all hosts in the inventory reguardless of grouping.

 `/playbooks/harden-server.yml` - This playbook will disable password login, copy a basic config for SSH, remove some defaults, and only allow SSH key authentication.
 This assumes you are using your ansible user's SSH keys.

+`/playbooks/install-fabric.yml` - Very simple install script for apt to install [fabric](https://github.com/danielmiessler/fabric/tree/main).
+Run `fabric --setup` on your machine after to setup your API keys.
+This will require Google API keys for youtube, as well as any other API keys for your favorite AI platform.
+(They support local AI as well)